Charan-Yakasiri/Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools/README.md

 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+SCHEMATICSIMULATION - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.